New X-Men (2004 series): Other squads

 The Excelsiors, led by Iceman, are mentioned but the members are never named.
 The Exemplars, led by Beast, are unknown as well with the exception of Angel Salvadore.
 Storm's squad, mentioned in New X-Men, has one survivor, Gentle.

 Decimation

 In the aftermath of the Decimation event known as M-Day, the mutant student body in the academy dropped from 182 to 27.
 At least 45 depowered students were killed and, of the remaining students, Emma Frost picked a select group to train as New X-Men.
 These new X-Men were Dust, Elixir, Hellion, Mercury, Rockslide, Surge (appointed leader), and X-23.
 As time progressed, several members were added or earned the right to be on the team, such as Anole, Gentle, Pixie, and Prodigy.
 The rest of the students were instructed to remain on school grounds, some providing assistance to the current X-Men teams and trainees.
-Some M-day survivors and depowered students either left the mansion or were killed off during villainous attacks by William Stryker and his men, or various other enemies.
+Some M-Day survivors and depowered students either left the mansion or died during villainous attacks by William Stryker and other enemies.
+Many of the students who were killed were resurrected during the Krakoan Age.